WestDRI/slides/content/r_gis_brc/_index.md

 - Longitude (\\(\lambda\\)) represents the angle between the prime meridian & the meridian that passes through that location
 {{<br size="1">}}

-- Latitude (\\(\phi\\)) represents the angle between the line that passes through the center of the earth & that location & its projection on the equatorial plane
+- Latitude (\\(\phi\\)) represents the angle between the line that passes through the center of the Earth & that location & its projection on the equatorial plane
 {{<br size="1">}}

 Longitude & latitude are thus angular coordinates